 In 2005, Petrolin Group acquired a strategic participating interest in NDEP (NDPR), a Nigerian company which operates the marginal fields Ogbele (OML54) and Omerelu (OML 53), ceded to NDEP by Chevron and NNPC in the onshore Niger Delta.

-The Omerelu field is scheduled to begin producing in 2017.
-Its recoverable oil reserves exceed 20 million barrels.
+The Omerelu field is scheduled to begin producing in 2020.

 In 2012, the Nigerian company ND Western Ltd, in which Petrolin Group has a significant participation, acquired in an international tender the 45% participating interest from Shell/Total/ENI in the onshore OML 34 in the Niger Delta, operated by an affiliate of the National Oil Company, NNPC.
 OML 34 supplies a great part of the gas required by the Nigerian domestic market, via the Escravos to Lagos pipeline System (ELPS), and supplies adjoining countries Benin, Togo and Ghana with gas via the West African Gas Pipeline.